 - Send your tracks to other popular music blogs too.
 Not only is it more exposure if they select your music but you might also reach more curators.

-- Create a personal website to brand yourself or band as an artist so people can find you on Google.
+- Create a personal website to brand yourself so your audience can find you on Google.

 - Through your website, you can send emails to reach people, grow your fan mailing list, build your brand, or the name of your name as a musician so that people can find you in search engines like Google.
 This will probably turn out to be more fruitful than focusing on social media.